 As California shifted to the Common Core State Standards and the complexity, depth, and coherence (both vertical and horizontal) increased, KIPP LA recognized that the work that teachers engage in with regards to planning instruction had to change as well.
 Having moved away from teachers creating long-term, unit, and daily plans from scratch and towards the implementation of rigorous, CCSS-aligned, coherent curriculum, KIPP LA teachers have embraced "Studying is the New Planning."
 Teachers now focus their work on studying and annotating the robust teachers' guides and lesson plans (which in math, for example, are so high quality that they serve as professional development in and of itself) and then engaging in unit and lesson internalization processes both individually and in collaborative teams.
 By shifting from creation to internalization, teachers are able to focus on making thoughtful, intentional adjustments to the curricular plans in order to better meet the needs of their individual students while still implementing the curriculum with overall fidelity.
 The result of this is more student-centered, engaging lessons and the ability to ensure consistent rigor across classrooms and across the region.
-Teachers that do not implement a specific curriculum (due to having this flexibility based on exemplary student achievement results), utilize the Understanding by Design planning framework in order to ensure that instruction is rooted in big ideas, enduring understandings, essential questions, and the different types of knowledge required by each standard and discipline.

-Figure 9: KIA Instructional Programs
+Figure 9: KVP Instructional Programs

-English-Language Arts Core Knowledge Word Wise Vocabulary Program KIPP Wheatley Portfolio Scholastic Guided Reading Lucy Calkins' Units of Study for Reading and for Writing Achieve3000 Accelerated Reader Mathematics enVisionMath® California 2008 Investigations, TERC ® 2006 Singapore Math Eureka Math ST Math Bridgesmath Science Full Option Science System (FOSS) Science and Technology for Children ® (STC) Houghton Mifflin Science Amplify Social Studies Teacher created materials are aligned to the CA State Standards, teachers may use resources such as corestandards.org
+English-Language Arts Core Knowledge Word Wise Vocabulary Program KIPP Wheatley Portfolio Scholastic Guided Reading Lucy Calkins' Units of Study for Reading and for Writing Achieve3000 Accelerated Reader Fundamentals Math enVisionMath® California 2008 Investigations, TERC ® 2006 Singapore Math Bridges Math ST Math Illustrative Mathematics (open up)

+Science Full Option Science System (FOSS) Science and Technology for Children ® (STC) Houghton Mifflin Science Amplify Social Studies Teacher created materials are aligned to the CA State Standards, teachers may use resources such as corestandards.org

-KIA has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and Math, the Next Generation Science Standards, and California Content standards for all other applicable subjects.
-Each program includes teaching approaches to differentiate instruction, to meet the needs of English Learners, and to challenge identified Gifted and Talented students.
-Each program has been created by reputable publishers with a record of successful implementation with the student population KIA will serve.
+KVP has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards.
+Each program has been created by reputable publishers with a record of successful implementation with the student population KVP will serve.

-In addition to the materials listed above, KIA plans to incorporate standards-based online learning programs to supplement instruction in core subjects.
+In addition to the materials listed above, KVP will incorporate standards-based online learning programs to supplement instruction in core subjects.
 Through rigorous and engaging online content such as (but not limited to) Dreambox Learning, ST Math, Accelerated Reader, or Achieve3000, students will be able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
 When selecting online learning content, the School Leader will consider academic rigor, student engagement, and program alignment to the Common Core standards.

-KIA will further enhance these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.
+KVP will further enhance these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.
 In addition to the selected instructional programs, teachers will use a variety of supplemental materials and frameworks to reinforce and enhance mastery of the content standards as designed in the core subject scope and sequences provided in the appendix.
 Teachers will utilize supplemental resources that may include those listed in the figure below.

-Figure 10: Supplemental Instruction Resources
+Figure 10: Supplemental Instructional Resources